yosoyfreeman/yosoyfreeman.github.io/_godot/achieving-better-mouse-input-in-godot-4-the-perfect-camera-controller.md

 * The node’s **transforms must not deteriorate** over time.
 {: style="text-align: justify;"}

-This project is meant to show the proper use of mouse events to create responsive and reliable controls.
+This project is meant to show the proper use of mouse events to create responsive and reliable controls in both 3D and 2D games.
 For an in-depth exploration of the topic, refer to the full article.
 {: style="text-align: justify;"}